Neloop/JJCron/jjcron/README.md

 Further description of configuration can be found in wiki on [Crontab Description](https://github.com/JJCron/JJCron/wiki/Crontab-Description) page.

 ## Main features
+- All code written in pure `
+-
+-
+-
+-
+-
+-
-- All code written in pure `Java` using cutting edge `Java 8` version
+- ` using cutting edge `Java 8` version
 - Thanks to `Java` **JJCron** is multiplatform
 - Modular and lightweight design
 - Easy to understand and use